A Scalable Algorithm For Sparse Portfolio Selection: Introduction

-In light of the above MISOCP, a natural question to ask is \textit{what is the best matrix $\bm{D}$ to use?} This question was partially\footnote{Note that weaker continuous relaxations may in fact perform better after branching.} answered by \citet{zheng2014improving}, who demonstrated that the matrix $\bm{D}$ which yields the tightest continuous relaxation is computable via semidefinite optimization, and invoked this observation to solve problems with up to $400$ securities to optimality \citep[see also][who derive a similar perspective reformulation of sparse regression problems]{dong2015regularization}.
+In light of the above MISOCO, a natural question to ask is \textit{what is the best matrix $\bm{D}$ to use?} This question was partially\footnote{Note that weaker continuous relaxations may in fact perform better after branching, {as discussed by \cite{dong2016relaxing}.}} answered by \citet{zheng2014improving}, who demonstrated that the matrix $\bm{D}$ which yields the tightest continuous relaxation is computable via semidefinite optimization, and invoked this observation to solve problems with up to $400$ securities to optimality \citep[see also][who derive a similar perspective reformulation of sparse regression problems]{dong2015regularization}.
 We refer the reader to \citet{gunluk2012perspective} for a survey of perspective reformulation approaches.